 What Potential Problems can Essential Oils Have?

 Without proper safeguards during production, essential oils can become contaminated.
 Researchers identified two different types of potential contaminants.
-First, completely artificial matter could contaminate an essential oil.
+First, the completely artificial matter could contaminate an essential oil.
 Poor manufacturing conditions are the likely cause here.
 Materials from elsewhere in the factory are finding their ways into the oils.

 The other source of contaminants is different types of plant materials.
 For instance, the manufacturer is blending a cheaper oil with the essential oil being sold.
 This can be caused by disreputable manufacturers or improper manufacturing conditions.